silentzco/eileen200/content/collections/articles/help-from-your-village-in-cognitive-health.md

     content:
       -
         type: text
-        text: "\_"
+        text: "\_At Prestige Senior Living at Mira Loma, cognitive health is a centerpiece of our wellness programs; our assisted living residents take part in our Celebrations program, which includes Mind Masters, with appropriate challenges and brain games to help preserve and grow residents’ cognitive health.\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: "At Prestige Senior Living at Mira Loma, cognitive health is a centerpiece of our wellness programs; our assisted living residents take part in our Celebrations program, which includes Mind Masters, with appropriate challenges and brain games to help preserve and grow residents’ cognitive health.\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'For more about our cognitive programming or our community, visit prestigecare.com/MiraLoma or call us at (702) 260-8400 to schedule your visit.'
+        text: "\_For more about our cognitive programming or our community, visit prestigecare.com/MiraLoma or call us at (702) 260-8400 to schedule your visit."
 ---